 The main concern for people with Raynaud’s is damage to your skin tissue.
 If tissue damage is severe, fingers and toes may need to be removed.
 Treatment aims to minimize the number and severity of attacks.

 - keeping warm, in particular your hands and feet

 - controlling stress, as it can trigger an attack

-- exercising regularly to promote good circulation
+- exercising regularly to promote good circulation and good overall health

 - not smoking

 - avoiding medications that constrict your arteries or reduce blood flow

+There are several tests to diagnose Raynaud’s phenomenon.
 Your doctor will typically use the cold simulation test as a preliminary test.
 If the results are abnormal, they’ll proceed with other tests for a complete diagnosis.

 Although there’s no cure for Raynaud’s, treatment aims to control and prevent attacks to keep your skin tissue healthy.

 Medically Reviewed by: William Morrison, MD